Next-Search/CurrentSearchLandscape/README.md

-# C. The Current Search Landscape
+# The Current Search Landscape

 ## Introduction

 Everyone knows Google is the big name in search, followed distantly by Bing.
 But what about the rest of the search landscape?
 Are there other competitors out there?
-If so, are they attempting anything similar to NeSE or do they have other innovative ways of improving search results that might eliminate the need for NeSE?
+If so, are they attempting anything similar to NextSearch or do they have other innovative ways of improving search results that might eliminate the need for NextSearch?

-This appendix attempts to address these questions and to provide a fairly thorough evaluation of the currently available search options.
+This document attempts to address these questions and to provide a fairly thorough evaluation of the currently available search options.
 Feel free to skip on to the lists of search engines below but we also wanted to provide some information on our methodology for those who may be interested why certain sites do and don't appear on this list.

 We'd love to hear from you if we've missed any engines or if you have reasons why we've miscategorized an engine.
 You can reach us via [twitter @nextwebsearch](https://twitter.com/nextwebsearch) or via email at nextsearch@protonmail.com.